soulshake/fonos/README.md

 # Fonos

-Open source multi-room speaker system for Raspberry Pis
+Fonos is an open source multi-room speaker system for Raspberry Pi inspired by Sonos.
+Unlike Sonos, it can be used with your own speakers.

 ## Dependencies